BMKEG/bioscholarProject/README.md

 Note that in the current installation process we skip unit tests.
 This is less than ideal but reflects the 'alpha' nature of the current development version.

-1. build the parent projects
-  * (*these provide version numbers and maven respositories for upload*)
+1. build the parent projects (*these provide version numbers and maven respositories for upload*)
   2. `cd bmkeg-parent`; `mvn -DskipTests clean install`
   3. `cd bmkeg-as-parent`; `mvn -DskipTests clean install`
 1. build the `vpdmf-bioscholar` project (*this generates a mysql database with local java and actionscript libraries for the systems data model using the `VPDMf` system*)
   2. `cd vpdmf-bioscholar`; `mvn -DskipTests clean install`
-1.
+1. Build java